Post Banner Image

 By Daily Passport Team

-While practically every town in the country’s got a quaint Main Street to call its own, there are just a handful of stretches of road that go far beyond that — avenues and boulevards that have become world-famous cultural icons and destinations unto themselves.
+While practically every town in the country’s got a quaint Main Street to call its own, there are just a handful of stretches of road that go far beyond that — avenues, boulevards, and highways that have become world-famous cultural icons and destinations unto themselves.
 Embodying America’s rich, varied cultural history, these are 10 of the most famous roads in America.

 The Magnificent Mile – Chicago, Illinois